rpedros02/lei-24-s2-1DL-g08/docs/sprintC/us026/04.tests-and-implementation/Readme.md

-# US008 - List the vehicles in need off check-up.
+# US026- Assign one or more vehicles to an entry in the Agenda.

 ## 4. Tests